kubernetes/community/contributors/design-proposals/storage/pod-safety.md

 environment.

-To run most clustered software on Kubernetes, it must be possible to guarantee **at most once** execution of a particular pet pod at any time on the cluster.
+To run most clustered software on Kubernetes, it must be possible to guarantee **at most once** execution of a particular statefulset pod at any time on the cluster.
 This allows the controller to prevent multiple processes having access to shared cluster resources believing they are the same entity.
-When a node containing a pet is partitioned, the Pet Set must remain consistent (no new entity will be spawned) but may become unavailable (cluster no longer has a sufficient number of members).
-The Pet Set guarantee must be strong enough for an administrator to reason about the state of the cluster by observing the Kubernetes API.
+When a node containing a statefulset pod is partitioned, the StatefulSet must remain consistent (no new entity will be spawned) but may become unavailable (cluster no longer has a sufficient number of members).
+The StatefulSet guarantee must be strong enough for an administrator to reason about the state of the cluster by observing the Kubernetes API.

 In order to reconcile partitions, an actor (human or automated) must decide when the partition is unrecoverable.
 The actor may be informed of the failure